sjardon/rotunda-exercise/error-alarm/README.md

 }
 ```

-To check if more than ten errors occur in one minute we can make use of the `DataSource.getSince` method and check the total `LogRow` elements are more than ten with the CountElements operator.
+To check if more than ten errors occur in one minute we can use the `DataSource.getSince` method and check if the total `LogRow` elements are more than ten with the `CountElements` operator and some other `Greater` operator for the comparison logic.

 ### Notificator

 `Notificator` interface allow us to send notifications if the `Signal` class confirm the test.
-We can specify different rules of when send messages with the `NotificatorRule` class. `Notificator` will save in cache the sended `Notification` to validate each `NotificatorRule`.
+We can specify different rules of when send messages with the `NotificatorRule` class. `Notificator` will save in cache the sended `Notification` for futures usages.

 To send our notifications by email we only need to add an `EmailMethod` to the `Notificator`.